Shelly Poole

-Michelle Lena "Shelly" Poole (born 20 March 1972, in Barking, London, England) is an English songwriter and singer.
+Michelle Lena "Shelly" Poole (born 20 March 1972) is an English songwriter and singer.

 Career

 Shelly Poole is the daughter of the 1960s recording artist Brian Poole, of Brian Poole and the Tremeloes.
 With her sister Karen, she formed the band Alisha's Attic, and they released their debut album, Alisha Rules the World, in 1996.
 The band secured a Brit nomination and an Ivor Novello nomination for writing the million-seller single I Am, I Feel, and two years later a Capitol Radio award for most played song for The Incidentals.
-Alishas Attic were also one of Uk highlights of the Lilith Tour started by Sarah McLachlan.
+Alisha's Attic were also one of the UK highlights of the Lilith Tour started by Sarah McLachlan.
 After selling over one million records worldwide and having three top 20 albums, the duo split up in 2001, a year after The House We Built, their fourth album for Mercury Records, was released.

 Poole married Ally McErlaine, the lead guitarist from the Scottish band Texas, in Glasgow on 5 October 2001.
-Shelly Poole went on to achieve success writing songs and producing for other artists throughout the late nineties, and to the present day.
+Poole went on to achieve success writing songs and producing for other artists throughout the late 1990s, and to the present day.